graphicore/varla-varfo/explorations/calibrate/index.md

 <div class="insert_calibration_widget"></div>

-If the widget was used correctly, we can now use real-world sizes.
+If the widget was used correctly, we can now use real-world sizes:

 One real centimeter: <span class="sample-physical" style="--sample-size: 1cm"></span>
 One real inch: <span class="sample-physical" style="--sample-size: 1in"></span>